rjrolph5/ArcticBeach/README.txt

 batch_monte_carlo.sh is the slurm batch script used to run the water_level_solver_for_batch.py, described below.

-water_level_solver_for_batch.py simulataneously calculates the required water level offset as described in the paper, and then uses this offset to simulate the retreat rates.
+water_level_solver_for_batch.py simultaneously calculates the required water level offset as described in the paper, and then uses this offset to simulate the retreat rates.
 Once it calculates the water level offset, it calls the rbeach_for_batch.py, which is the main erosion model.